jtempest/float_eq-rs/book/src/tutorials/basic_usage.md

 ```

 As mentioned above, the *absolute* distance between every adjacent pair of `i32`
-numbers within its range is always one, but their *relative* ratio changes
+numbers within its range is always one, but their *relative* distance changes
 depending on their magnitude:

 ```txt